clementsjj/google-maps-base/README.md

-This base map is currently in progress
+### About

+This is a base google maps template using react.

+More info to follow...